fluencelabs/docs/docs/marine-book/marine-runtime/configuration-file.md

 * `P`, `Pb` - petabyte
 * `Pi`, `PiB` - pebibyte

-Note, that practically the current limit of Wasm memory is limited to 4 GiB, so a service cannot consume more than `modules_number * 4 GiB`.
+Note, that practically the current limit of Wasm memory is limited to 4 GiB per module, so a service cannot consume more than `modules_number * 4 GiB`.
 Additionally, all specificators are case-insensitive.

 Wasm modules specify their initial memory size.
 If a limit is lower than the sum of initial memory sizes, the service will fail to load into runtime.
 Setting less than `2 MiB` per module will likely cause this kind of error.